Lithium: Nuclear

 ^{6}Li + n → ^{4}He + ^{3}H.

 Lithium is also used as a source for alpha particles, or helium nuclei.
 When ^{7}Li is bombarded by accelerated protons ^{8}Be is formed, which almost immediately undergoes fission to form two alpha particles.
 This feat, called "splitting the atom" at the time, was the first fully human-made nuclear reaction.
 It was produced by Cockroft and Walton in 1932.
-Injection of lithium powders is used in fusion reactors to manipulate plasma-material interactions and dissipate energy in the hot thermo-nuclear fusion plasma boundary.
+Injection of powders is used in fusion reactors to manipulate plasma-material interactions and dissipate energy in the hot thermo-nuclear fusion plasma boundary.

 In 2013, the US Government Accountability Office said a shortage of lithium-7 critical to the operation of 65 out of 100 American nuclear reactors "places their ability to continue to provide electricity at some risk."
 The problem stems from the decline of US nuclear infrastructure.
 The equipment needed to separate lithium-6 from lithium-7 is mostly a cold war leftover.
 The US shut down most of this machinery in 1963, when it had a huge surplus of separated lithium, mostly consumed during the twentieth century.
 The report said it would take five years and $10 million to $12 million to reestablish the ability to separate lithium-6 from lithium-7.

 Reactors that use lithium-7 heat water under high pressure and transfer heat through heat exchangers that are prone to corrosion.
 The reactors use lithium to counteract the corrosive effects of boric acid, which is added to the water to absorb excess neutrons.